 Fit

-I know my glove size: cadet large.
+I know my glove size is cadet-large.
 That means my hands are size Large, but my fingers are slightly shorter than standard size Large gloves.
 Because I know my size, I can often save some money by ordering gloves in bulk online.

 However, sometimes I’ll get a batch of Cadet Large gloves that just don’t fit right.
 Since glove size is universal across brands, the fit rating reflects how well they adhere to these sizes.

 If you don’t know your size, go to a golf or sporting goods store and try some on!
-There’s a right size for everyone, whether it’s ML (Medium Large) or a Cadet variation.
+There’s a correct size for everyone, whether it’s ML (Medium-Large) or a Cadet variation.

-Most gloves have packaging that allows you to try the glove on before buying it.
-And ideally, every manufacturer’s size will be consistent.
+Most gloves have packaging that allows you to try them on before buying them.
+Ideally, every manufacturer’s size will be consistent.
 An ill-fitting glove is an unnecessary distraction on the golf course.

 Questions & Answers